Welcome! My name is Tim Bralower and I will be the instructor for EARTH 103N for Summer 2023.

 Email: email@example.com(link sends e-mail).
 I read and respond to emails regularly during business hours.

-Tim Bralower was born in Armonk NY but moved to London at the age of four.
+Tim Bralower was born in Armonk, NY but moved to London at the age of four.
 London in the 1960s often had thick smog due to the use of coal for heating, and Tim remembers his father walking along the side of the car on a foggy night to help his mother steer it through the streets.
 Tim attended Oxford University and received a BA in Earth Science.
-Weather was a big factor in his choice of graduate school, so Tim followed his undergraduate degree with a PhD in Earth Science at Scripps Institution of Oceanography at the University of California San Diego.
+Weather was a big factor in his choice of graduate school, so Tim followed his undergraduate degree with a PhD in Earth Science at Scripps Institution of Oceanography at the University of California, San Diego.
 Although a classically trained marine geologist, Tim’s specialty is calcareous nannoplankton, a group of marine plankton that leave an exquisite fossil record.
 The nannoplankton allow us to tell time or date ancient sediments back to 225 million years ago, and, in addition, inform us about environments in the past.
 Recently, Tim has focused his research on ancient time periods when climate warmed rapidly.
 In particular, he is interested in what happens to life during these episodes.
 The motivation for this research is to predict what will happen in the future as the ocean continues to heat up.
-He is also interested in mass extinction, in particular the same event 65 million years ago that led to the demise of the dinosaurs, which almost eradicated the nannoplankton.
-The extinction and subsequent recovery of life in the ocean gives us a worst-case scenario for how modern plankton may respond to drastic environmental change.
+He is also interested in mass extinction, in particular, the same event 65 million years ago that led to the demise of the dinosaurs, which almost eradicated the nannoplankton.
+The extinction and subsequent recovery of life in the ocean give us a worst-case scenario for how modern plankton may respond to drastic environmental change.